 As an administrator, you control whether users can open Drive files with third-party apps and Google Apps Scripts that use the Google Drive API.
 People might use these apps, (such as those found in the Google Workspace Marketplace), to edit images and videos, fax and sign documents, manage projects, create flow charts, and more.

 You also control whether people in your organization can use the Drive API to programmatically access Drive content from your domain.

 In the Admin console, go to Menu AppsGoogle WorkspaceDrive and Docs.

 To apply the setting to everyone, leave the top organizational unit selected.
 Otherwise, select a child organizational unit or a configuration group.

-Supported editions for this feature: Business Standard and Business Plus; Enterprise; Education Fundamentals, Education Standard, Teaching and Learning Upgrade, and Education Plus; Essentials Starter, Essentials, Enterprise Essentials, and Enterprise Essentials Plus; Nonprofits; G Suite Business; Nonprofits; Essentials.
+Supported editions for this optional step: Business Standard and Business Plus; Enterprise Standard and Enterprise Plus; Education Fundamentals, Education Standard, Teaching and Learning Upgrade, and Education Plus; Essentials Starter, Essentials, Enterprise Essentials, and Enterprise Essentials Plus; Nonprofits; G Suite Business.
 Compare your edition